-- 3. Optional: edit the resulting bootstrap script. - 4.
-Execute the bootstrap script on the clients.
+- 3. OPTIONAL: Edit the resulting bootstrap script. - 4.
+Execute the bootstrap script directly on the clients or from the proxy with SSh.
+Replace bootstrap> with the name of the bootstrap script and <client.example.com> with the host name of your client: